Centre for Imperial and Post Colonial Studies

 The centre was formally launched in July 2007 with a major international conference on the theme ‘The Independence of India and Pakistan: Sixtieth Anniversary Reflections.'

 In collaboration with the Faculty of Humanities, the Centre will be hosting a summer school on the topic of ‘War and Resistance' on 25 and 26 June 2014, marking the centenary of the start of the First World War.
 The summer school is targeted at sixth-form students and will combine academic sessions focusing upon the home and imperial fronts during the conflict with an advice panel on ‘University Life and Admissions'.
-There is no charge for this programme, but participants would need to bring a packed lunch or money for use in the campus cafe.
-Please contact Sarah Shawyer (firstname.lastname@example.org) for further information.
+All 130 places in the summer school have been filled, but for further information, please contact Sarah Shawyer (email@example.com) or click here

-On 16 September 2014, the Centre will be hosting a network event for imperial and post-colonial history from the AHRC South, West and Wales Doctoral Training Partnerships.
-Admission is free, but those wishing to attend should register for a place at http://go.soton.ac.uk/5th.
+On 16 September 2014, the Centre will be hosting a day of papers and discussion for imperial and post-colonial historians from the AHRC South, West and Wales Doctoral Training Partnerships Consortium.
+Speakers include Padma Anagol (Cardiff), Ved Baruah (Cardiff), Iftikhar Malik (Bath Spa), Marc-William Palen (Exeter), Simon Potter (Bristol) and Chris Prior (Southampton).
+The day will conclude with a roundtable on the current state and future directions of the field.
+Admission is free, but those wishing to attend should register for a place at http://go.soton.ac.uk/5tn .
 A sandwich lunch will be provided.
-A programme for the event will be available shortly.

 Dr. Priti Mishra was awarded one of six Fung Global Fellowships at the University of Princeton 2013-14.
 She will be working on the broad theme of the intersection of language and authority and finishing her book manuscript, Vernacular Homeland: Language and Territory in Colonial Eastern India, which explores the myriad labours performed by Indian regional vernaculars in the making of the Indian nation.